Here's how to pass some slow time out on stand this season.

 The key is to find something that works for you when it comes to passing the slow times on stand.
 Let's face it, you want to spend as much time in the woods as you can.
 No one has ever killed the biggest buck of their life while sitting on the couch watching football instead.

-Find a boredom killer that helps you spend as much time as possible in the woods as possible and you'll drastically up your odds for success this season!
+Find a boredom killer that helps you spend as much time as possible in the woods and you'll drastically up your odds for success this hunting season!